edhowland/viper/README.md

 ### Use the following control characters for some actions:

 - Ctrl-S: Saves the current buffer.
-- Ctrl-Q: Exits the main editor loop and asks to save the current buffer, if dirtyi
+- Ctrl-Q: Exits the main editor loop and asks to save the current buffer, if dirty.
-- Ctrl-H - Brings up Help text
+- Ctrl-H - Brings up Help text.
 F3 starts keyboard help.
 Press Ctrl-Q to quit keyboard help and return to the editor session.

 ## Command line options